 Sixteen weeks is a long time to wait.
 Today is August 25.
-We recently took Stone to college.
-It’s hot as flugens outside in Georgia.
+We recently took our youngest son, Stone, to college.
+It’s hot as flugens outside right now in Georgia.

-Thankfully, it went through the double doors on the porch instead, and after some grunting and straining to get all the pieces safely inside, the rain came.
+Thankfully it went in through the double doors on the front porch instead, and after some grunting and straining to get all the pieces safely inside, the rain came.
 I don’t think it occurred to anyone then to wonder how it would get through the bedroom door upstairs.
 At least, it didn’t occur to me.

 I thought not.

-For one thing, we’d already burned all the heavy-duty packaging.
+For one thing, we’d already burned all the heavy duty packaging.
 Where would I find boxes to return a bed so large it couldn’t fit through anyone’s front door, except maybe the one at Windsor Castle?
 And for another, even if we still had the packaging, paying to ship it back would be exorbitant.
-The bed was huge.
+The bed was enormous.

 He wasn’t happy with the headboard-that-didn’t-fit scenario, but he wasn’t a quitter.
 I, on the other hand, was tempted to give up.
-I had gone into Sadie’s room to take a break from the disappointment, to get some perspective, and was standing in front of her arched picture window with its view of the front yard and the woods beyond it and the downpour that had been going on most of the day—most of the week, really.
+I had gone into daughter Sadie’s room to take a break from the disappointment, to get some perspective, and was standing in front of her arched picture window with its view of the front yard and the woods beyond it and the downpour that had been going on most of the day, though really, most of the week.
 It’s just a bed, I reminded myself.
 But it’s a bed you really want, I thought, or heard, or thought I heard.
 My heart squeezed.

 “I’m afraid to trust that you love me enough to give me this bed.
 It’s so extravagant.
 I don’t even approve of my buying it.
 I’m afraid you don’t approve of it either.
 Or of me.
 I’m also afraid that I care more about having it than I do about having you.
 That my joy will live or die based on whether or not I get to keep it.
 I’m afraid I love stuff more than you.”